janhesters/react-router-saas-template/README.md

 ## Built with ❤️ by [ReactSquad](https://reactsquad.io/)

 If you want to hire senior React developers to augment your team, or build your entire product from scratch, [schedule a call with us](https://www.reactsquad.io/schedule-a-call).

+---

+Why is good test coverage important for a template?
+Same reason why it's good for your own code base.
+You want to avoid accidentally breaking something when you update use the template and change and ammend its code.